Still Waiting For April The Giraffe To Have Her Baby Calf? You’re Not Alone

-Do you have April the Giraffe syndrome?
+Do you have April the giraffe syndrome?
 Do you find yourself watching your computer screen the moment you wake up to see if April is in labor?
 Are you constantly refreshing your cell phone to make certain you have the latest Animal Adventure Park feed?
 Do you wake up in the middle of the night to find yourself checking in?
 Are you excited every time April moves her stomach and you think it’s a contraction but she’s just passing gas?
 If so, you’re not alone.
-If you’re still waiting for April the Giraffe to have her baby calf, join the club.
+If you’re still waiting for April the giraffe to have her baby calf, join the club.
 Much of the world is consumed with April mania and giraffes.
 While this has been helpful in the sense of creating awareness about giraffe conservation, it’s wreaked havoc on many schedules and obliterated plenty of time-management skills.
-April the Giraffe is an internet sensation, she’s one of the most viral animals in the history of viral animals, yet she’s been pregnant for 15 months and is still going strong.
+April the giraffe is an Internet sensation, she’s one of the most viral animals in the history of viral animals, yet she’s been pregnant for 15 months and is still going strong.

 Watch April the Giraffe Live Cam

-If you’re not up to speed with the worldwide phenomenon known as April the Giraffe, here she is in all her glory.
-She’s a beautiful 15-year-old Reticulated giraffe who was observed in mating behavior with her mate Oliver “Ollie” in October 2015.
+If you’re not up-to-speed with the worldwide phenomenon known as April the giraffe, here she is in all her glory.
+She’s a beautiful 15-year-old Reticulated giraffe who was observed in mating behavior with her mate Oliver “Ollie” in Oct 2015.
 It’s extremely difficult to pinpoint a giraffe’s due date because they ovulate approximately twice per month.
 This high level of fertility means that zookeepers look at time frames and birthing windows instead of due dates.
 April may have conceived twice in October, twice in November or even in December 2015.
 Giraffes are pregnant for 15 months so her birthing window is quickly closing.
 The best way to determine how close April is to active labor and a calf’s hooves hitting the ground is through her body’s physical changes, and she’s had plenty.

 April The Giraffe Labor Updates And Animal Adventure Park News, Watch Live Cam. https://t.co/mc0PKPAabw